frctl/fractal/docs/components/overview.md

 * Have per-component configuration and preview data.
 * Be organised into directories and sub-directories as required.
 * Include as many related files (such as JavaScript, CSS, tests and READMEs) as you like.
-* Have one or more *variants* - useful for when you have one 'parent' component with a number of very similar variations.
+* Have one or more *variants* - useful for when you have a component which needs to have a number of very similar instances.

 The markup for a component can either be written as 'vanilla' HTML or using a template language of your choosing.
 By default, Fractal expects that you are using [Handlebars](handlebarsjs.com) templates for your component view files, and that these files will have a `.hbs` file extension.